derbartigelady/Tac/README.md

 Instructions for easy installation of the watchface:

-- Click on the file “Tac.prg”.
+- Click on the Folder "Releases", select your watchmodel, click on the file “Tac.prg”.
 - Click on the download icon (“Download Raw File”) at the top right next to “Raw”.
 Save the file on the PC.
 - Then connect the watch to the PC via USB cable, wait briefly until it is recognized as a drive and then open the path in Explorer: ...\Enduro 3\Internal Storage\GARMIN\Apps.
 Copy the file here.
 - Disconnect the watch from the PC.
 The watch takes a moment to recognize and process the file and applies the file directly as a watchface.